 The UNEP FI Impact Analysis Tools, launched in 2020, have been designed open-source for banks, investors and their corporate clients and investee companies.
 Following the release of the Principles for Positive Impact in 2017, the Rethinking Impact thought piece and two sets of practitioner guidance (Impact Radar and Model Frameworks) in 2018, the tools will enable practitioners to implement a holistic approach to impact analysis and management.

 |The Corporate Impact Analysis Tool helps banks and investors gain a cross-cutting view of the impact status and possibilities of their clients and investee companies.
 It was developed through a Working Group of banks, investors and service providers.
 Following the Positive Impact Initiative’s unique approach, the Tool enables users to perform a holistic analysis of companies, based on the reality of those companies’ business activities and the needs of the countries in which they operate, whether for sourcing, production or sales.|

-To find out more, please visit the individual Tool pages.
+To find out more download the flyer here or visit the individual Tool pages.

-You can view recordings of the launch webinars, which include a live demo here.
+You can also view recordings of the launch webinars, which include a live demo here.

 - How can one join the working group activities ?

 - Can you tell us more about the upcoming “work on corporate business models”?

 If your organization is a UNEP FI member you just need to inform us and we will loop you into the new Working Group activities as they commence later this month.
 If your organization is not a UNEP FI member it may still be possible to join certain Working Groups, and PII Community Calls are open to all interested parties.
 Contact us at email@example.com to tell us more about your specific interests and become involved!